 This is our overall most recommended pick as it comes with excellent features, a good quality build, and a reasonable price tag.
 If you are looking to prepare more than just BBQ, this is a great electric grill to get your hands on.

-The George Foreman Grill is a longstanding brand which was kickstarted by the boxing Hall of Famer and is one of the most trusted names in this market.
-Basically, you really can’t go wrong with a grill, whether it is electric, gas, or charcoal, if it has the George Foreman name.
+The George Foreman Grill is a longstanding brand kickstarted by the boxing Hall of Famer and is one of the most trusted names in this market.
+You really can’t go wrong with a grill, whether electric, gas, or charcoal, if it has the George Foreman name.
 This particular GF electric grill is a freestanding model that you can use both indoors and outdoors.
-The stand can be detached if you wish to just place it on the countertop.
+The stand detaches for use on the countertop.

-The cooking space provides a substantial 240-square inches of space and allows you to prepare for about 15 people in one go.
+The cooking space provides substantial 240-square inches of space and allows you to prepare for about 15 people in one go.
 In addition, it features temperature control that gives you five heat settings.
-The grill plate can be removed and the base has a sloped angle to help gather grease into one spot.
+The grill plate is removable, and the base has a sloped angle to help gather grease into one spot.
 We also liked how this electric grill can get extremely hot, making it suitable for searing meat as well.